learn-co-curriculum/dsc-measures-of-dispersion/README.md

 ## Objectives
 You will be able to:

-* Describe the significance of calculating measures of dispersion for data
+* Compare the different measures of dispersion
-* Understand the formula and intuition behind absolute deviation, variance, and standard deviation
-* Understand quantiles, quartiles, percentiles, and interquartile range
-* Understand, interpret, and visualize interquartile distances with box plots
+* Create a box plot and use it to interpret the spread of data

 ## Absolute Deviation